-Preferential trading is often found in polities.
-"When in doubt, don't," is good adrice, but not in elections.
-The tickets that are left will be, in sense, tickets of leave.
+Preferential trading is often found in politics.
+"When in doubt, don't," is good advice, but not in elections.
+The tickets that are left will be, in a sense, tickets of leave.
 The revolving residence can never take the place of globe-trotting.

-that the campaign closes tomorrow.
-An impudent assertion too often passes as an unanswerable argument.
+that the campaign closes tomorrow, An impudent assertion too often passes as an unanswerable argument.

-ing skyward it is not growing any better When party speakers grill each other why don't they go into a grill room to do it?
+Although New York is rapidly growing skyward it is not growing any bet-When party speakers guill each other do it?
 "Boston a magnet," says the Herald of that city.
 Always thought Boston was a Hub.

-With lots and lots and lots of people to be non-partisan means to be on their side.
-"Boast not thyself of tomorrow; for thou knowest not what a day may bring forth."

-When a politician feels the ground swell under him it often gives him a swelled head, there?
+With lots and lots and lots of people to be non-partisan means to be on their side "Boast not thyself of tomorrow; for thou knowest not what a day may bring forth."
+When a politician feels the ground swell under him it often gives him a swelled head.